Generating pairwise entanglement in periodically driven quantum spin chains with stochastic resetting

-{\it Discussion}: Our analysis of concurrence in both driven integrable and non-integrable spin chains in the presence of a stochastic resetting establishes that the steady state concurrence in the presence of resetting becomes nonzero for $r> r_c$ and attains maxima at $r=r_m$.
+{\it Discussion}: Our work is a step forward towards controlled generation and stabilization of entanglement in driven systems, particularly in steady states where heating and decoherence typically suppress quantum correlations.
+Our analysis of concurrence in both driven integrable and non-integrable spin chains in the presence of a stochastic resetting establishes that the steady state concurrence in the presence of resetting becomes nonzero for $r> r_c$ and attains maxima at $r=r_m$.
 We also show the existence of special drive frequencies at which $r_c=0$ and $r_m$ attains minima.
 Such a behavior is tied to the fact that the dynamics at these frequencies is governed by the higher order Floquet Hamiltonians.
 Our analysis indicates that stochastic resetting can be used as a tool for generating steady state concurrence in driven spin chains.
 This can be seen explicitly by comparing Figs.\ \ref{fig4}(c) and (d) for the XY chain.
 The former shows $C_1^{\rm st}=0$ except at $\omega_D=\omega_n^{\ast}$ (lines in the $\lambda_0-\omega_D$ plane) while the latter shows finite $C_1^{r,\rm st}$ over a much wider regime away from the special frequencies.
 Exploration of this aspect of resetting in other driven quantum systems may be a subject of future study.
+One way of practically achieving this resetting protocol is as follows.
+For each sample, one starts from the same initial state and evolves the system unitarily up to an exponentially distributed random time.
+Thus, each sample has different running time.
+One can averages an observable over all samples with this `stochastic' running time of the unitary evolution.
+This is equivalent to sampling configurations from the NESS.
+Experimentally, one could estimate the full density matrix and from it one can too numerically estimate the two-spin reduced density matrix and then the concurrence from the formula.

 \textit{Acknowledgments}: K. S. thanks DST, India for support through the project JCB/2021/000030.
 M. K. acknowledges support from the Department of Atomic Energy, Government of India, under project no. RTI4001.
 S. N. M. acknowledge support from ANR Grant No. ANR-23-CE30-0020-01 EDIPS.
-S. G. thanks Tista Banerjee and Saptadip Roy for useful discussions.
+S. G. acknowledges support from CSIR, India under JRF scheme and thanks Tista Banerjee and Saptadip Roy for useful discussions.